 2. THE V-NECK

+The second shirt in Gentleman Within’s definitive t-shirt guide is the v-neck.
 The v-neck’s purpose is so that the fabric of the shirt is not visible while wearing a shirt over top.
 Though it’s common for men to wear crewnecks under an unbuttoned shirt, I think it’s a distraction to see any type of visible fabric underneath.
 Which is why I always prefer v-necks under an unbuttoned dress shirt, or no shirt at all.

 Scenario 2: V-Neck & Jacket

-If you’ve seen Pulp Fiction, then you know Bruce Willis’ character rocks a suede bomber over a white crewneck.
+If you’ve seen Pulp Fiction, then you know Bruce Willis’ character rocks a suede bomber jacket over a white crewneck.
 I decided to emulate the look with a twist, opting for the v-neck instead of the classic crew.
 It’s just slightly edgier.
 Same goes for the v-neck under a blazer.

 Since navy and brown are a classic color pairing, I went all brown and blue with pops of white from the shirt and shoes.
 I also liked how the brown and blue accent colors from the shoes is mirrored by the navy chinos and brown jackets.